A resource for news innovators to learn, plan & do.

 How should we do it?

 Listen better.
 Ensure journalists are taking every opportunity to listen to the conversation going on in the community around them.
-(There are social tools that can make this easier — at least where it comes to conversations taking place online — including CrowdTangle and Nuzzel.)
+(Monitoring social media is just one way to do that.)

 Write people-friendly headlines.
 It’s worth the extra effort to write headlines that match key search terms, sell your journalism to prospective readers and help them understand what they’ll get if they click.

 Employ SEO efforts and audience-centric (not newsroom-centric) tagging.
-Good SEO has many components beyond headlines, some of which should be the domain of newsrooms — including article URL terms and site topic structure, which also helps users browsing your site.
-(Example: Many sites have a “lifestyle” channel that corresponds to a similar section in print, even though there’s little evidence that digital users understand what kinds of content is grouped there.
-Instead, “food”, “fashion” and “housing” might be more useful groupings.)
+Utilize SEO components such as article URL terms and site topic structure to help users navigate your site.
+For example, many sites have a “lifestyle” vertical that corresponds to a similar section in print, even though there’s little evidence that digital users understand what kinds of content are grouped there.
+Instead, it might prove more useful to organize content under specific digital verticals such as “food” and “fashion.”

 Adopt digitally aware planning, publishing and communication tools.
 The right newsroom tools enable journalists to engage audiences in new ways and make efficient use of their time.
 The wrong ones block the adoption of digital-first workflows and hold news organizations back in their digital evolution.
-Specifically, today’s newsrooms need modern tools for social listening, internal communication, planning, authoring/editing and audience analytics — and those tools must continue to evolve with customer needs.
+Today’s newsrooms need modern tools for social listening, internal communication, planning, authoring/editing and audience analytics, and those tools must continue to evolve with customer needs.

 Consistently inform decisions with analytics.
 The news organizations enjoying the most success in the digital age tend to be those that have developed a continuous feedback loop with their audiences.
-Feedback channels could include face-to-face interactions with readers or, say, reporters engaging in comments or listening on social media, but perhaps most important on a minute-to-minute basis is using digital analytics to understand how people are interacting with our journalism — and then letting those insights inform our work.
+Feedback channels could include face-to-face interactions with readers or reporter engagement on social media platforms.
+But the most important feedback on a minute-to-minute basis comes from digital analytics tools, which show how readers are interacting with our journalism and provide further insights to inform our work.

-Finally, the ingredients of change.
-It’s not enough to say we’re going to do things differently.
+But it’s not enough to say we’re going to do things differently.
 Change requires sustained effort and buy-in from all levels of the organization.
+Those final ingredients for change include:

 Message repetition.
-Many newsrooms have found success with regular internal newsletters, quick reference cards and online knowledge bases to reinforce the message of change, repeat best practice, share examples of what’s working and — crucially — remind people why it’s important.
+Many newsrooms have found success with regular internal newsletters, quick reference cards and online knowledge bases that reinforce the message of change, repeat best practices, share examples of what’s working and — crucially — remind people why it’s important.

 On-the-ground champions.
-Changing long-established workflow is hard, and it requires repeated coaching, coaxing and, yes, chiding that can only really be done by believers who are actively pushing the change every day from the front lines, with the necessary cover from their bosses.
+Adopting new workflows is hard, and it requires repeated coaching, coaxing and chiding by believers who actively push change from the front lines, with the necessary cover from their bosses.

 From-the-top enforcement.
-Senior leaders must support these kinds of change efforts by not only encouraging performance from all corners but by ensuring people understand that failure to adopt new workflows can’t be tolerated.
+Senior leaders must support these kinds of change efforts both by encouraging performance and ensuring newsroom employees they will not tolerate failure to adopt new workflows.

 Permission to stop doing things.
-Often the hardest part of change is deciding what to stop doing and following through, but it’s necessary in order to free people up to work on things that have been deemed more important.
-Leaders must help their teams identify these opportunities and provide cover and support when resistance is encountered.
-There is a cost associated with giving things up, but audience analytics can help build the case that the cost is outweighed by the benefits of doing something else instead.
+Often the hardest part of change is deciding what to stop doing, but it’s necessary to free people up for more important work.
+Leaders must help their teams identify these opportunities and provide cover and support when they encounter resistance.
+While there is a cost associated with giving things up, audience analytics can help establish the opportunity cost of continuing business as usual.